Code-Institute-Submissions/Au-Naturale/README.md

  - The next selected image for ther jumbotron did not go with my layout plan so i changed the image and moved the image to the background of my jumbotron.
  - My appointment form drop-down option would not align.
 I changed the layout of my form to  make everything align
  - My paragraph was not lined up to my pictures in the about us feature.
   Set @media break to mak
- - When i added the background image in my services feature, the texts could not be seen so, i had to add a an overlay and the the font color.
+- The background image on the services features did not work as you could not see the writing clearly, so I changed the background image.
+- My appointment to fit the whole page and was not very responsive in the mobile version, rectified this issue using bootstrap.
+- My slogan was initially supposed to go on the jumbotron image however, it would not fit in the position i wanted it to be.
+I made the decision to place underneath my logo.

  ## Deployment

 To deploy this page to GitHub Pages from its [GitHub repository](https://tabita99.github.io/Au-Naturale/), the following steps were taken: